matn7/CS-Notes/src/main/java/mutithreading/README.md

 }
 ```

-- `void await()` - unlock lock, wait until signalled.
+- `void await():` Unlock lock, wait until signalled.
 - `long awaitNanos(long nanosTimeout)`
 - `boolean await(long time, TimeUnit unit)`
 - `boolean awaitUntil(Date deadline)`
-- `void signal()` - wakes up a single thread, waiting on the condition variable.
+- `void signal():` Wakes up a single thread, waiting on the condition variable.
 - A thread that wakes up has to reacquire the lock associated with the condition variable.
 - If currently no thread is waiting on the condition variable, the signal method doesn't do anything.
-- `void signalAll()` - Broadcast a signal to all threads currently waiting on the condition variable.
+- `void signalAll():` Broadcast a signal to all threads currently waiting on the condition variable.
 - Doesn't need to know how many (if at all) threads are waiting on the condition variable.
 - Semaphore as a particular case of condition variable.
 - Condition Variable:
-    - Condition.await() - suspend the thread, and wait for a state change.
+    - `Condition.await():` Suspend the thread, and wait for a state change.
-    - Condition.signal()/signalAll() - wake all waiting threads.
+    - `Condition.signal()/signalAll():` Wake all waiting threads.

 **wait(), notify() and notifyAll()**